 Pursuant to the corporate governance listing standards of the NYSE, the Board of Directors has adopted standards for determining whether directors have material relationships with Lazard.
-The standards are set forth on Annex A to this proxy statement.
+The standards are set forth on Annex A to this Proxy Statement.
 Under these standards, a director employed by Lazard cannot be deemed to be an "independent director," and consequently Messrs.
 Jacobs and Bhutani are not independent directors of Lazard.

 The Board of Directors has determined that Messrs.
-Alper, Heyer, Laskawy, Parsons, Scott and Turner and Lady Jay do not have a material relationship with Lazard under the Board of Directors' standards for director independence and, accordingly, each is independent under the NYSE corporate governance listing standards.
+Alper, Heyer, Laskawy, Parsons, Scott and Turner and Lady Jay do not have, and that, if elected, Dr. Haass and Ms. Mendillo would not have, a material relationship with Lazard under the Board of Directors' standards for director independence.
+Accordingly, each of our continuing directors is, and each director nominee, if elected, would be, independent under the NYSE corporate governance listing standards.

-The Board of Directors also determined that Mr. Mignon was independent, after giving careful consideration to the relationship between Lazard and Natixis, of which Mr. Mignon is the Chief Executive Officer, and the 2014 transactions involving Natixis described under "Certain Relationships and Related Party Transactions-Certain Relationships with Our Directors, Executive Officers and Employees" below.
+The Board of Directors also determined that Mr. Mignon was independent, after giving careful consideration to the relationship between Lazard and Natixis, of which Mr. Mignon is the Chief Executive Officer, and the cooperation arrangement between Lazard and Natixis described under "Certain Relationships and Related Party Transactions-Certain Relationships with Our Directors, Executive Officers and Employees" below.